VA Mortgage

 What Is A VA Mortgage?

-A VA mortgage is a unique home loan program dedicated to veterans and active military personnel.
+A VA mortgage is a specialized home loan program designed specifically for veterans, active military personnel, and surviving spouses.
 Lenders offer VA mortgages, which are backed by the Department of Veterans Affairs.
 The VA doesn’t underwrite or fund the loans; it guarantees them for lenders that offer them.
-These loans provide veterans with an affordable way to become homeowners.

 VA Mortgage Requirements

-VA loan qualification is based on specific requirements.
-Here are the six basic requirements you must meet to qualify for a VA mortgage.
+VA loan qualification is based on a specific set of requirements.
+Here are the six requirements you must meet to qualify for a VA mortgage.

 Credit